Hongi: Symbolism

 When Māori greet one another by pressing noses, the tradition of sharing the breath of life is considered to have come directly from the gods.
 In Māori mythology, woman was created by the gods moulding her shape out of the earth.
 The god Tāne embraced the figure and breathed into her nostrils.
 She then sneezed and came to life, creating the first woman in Māori legends, Hineahuone.
 Some iwi in the North Island's east coast prefer to press their nose twice, one for inhaling and exhaling each.

 Examples

 The hongi may be performed by Māori and non-Māori, and between New Zealanders and foreign visitors.
-Several British royals have been greeted with the hongi during visits to New Zealand, including: King Charles; Princess Diana; Queen Camilla; Prince William and Kate Middleton; and Prince Harry and Meghan Markle.
+Several British royals have been greeted with the hongi during visits to New Zealand, including: Charles III; Diana, Princess of Wales; Queen Camilla; Prince William and Catherine, Princess of Wales; and Prince Harry and Meghan Markle.
 U.S. Secretary of State Hillary Clinton was greeted with a hongi in November 2010 during her visit to Wellington.
 Former U.S. President Barack Obama exchanged a hongi during a visit to the country in March 2018.

 The hongi is used in some churches as a way to share the sign of peace.

 Similar practices

-In Native Hawaiian culture, the honi is a practice similar to the Māori hongi, involving touching noses.
+In Native Hawaiian culture, the Honi is a practice similar to the Māori Hongi, involving touching noses.